bitfocus/companion-module-middlethings-middlecontrol/README.md

 ## Getting Started

 The yarn command will perform all the steps to build the module.

+**Available actions in this module**

+* Select Camera ID
+* Send Camera Action
+* Send Gimbal Action
+* Recall/Save Preset
+* Set Custom Pan/Tilt/Zoom Speed

 ## Changes